xzxADIxzx/Mission-Tision/README.md

 *P.S.
 There will be new modes in the future!*

 ## Gameplay
-At the beginning of the round, you choose your weapons, armor and tactical tricks.
+At the beginning of the round, you choose your weapons, armor and *tactical tricks*.
 And be sure to discuss the plan with your partner.
 Then follow the plan!
-And be on the lookout, something will definitely go wrong.
+And be on the lookout, something will definitely **go wrong**.
 The outcome of the mission depends on your decisions.